OctoPrint/tracking.octoprint.org/index.md

 The data gets recorded and evaluated on `tracking.octoprint.org`.
 It doesn't leave that server and gets evaluated in place through a local [ELK stack](https://www.elastic.co/elk-stack) and [Grafana](https://grafana.com/) install.

 No third parties do have access to the raw data.
-Visualizations based on this data might be shared with the public in the future to give a general overview over version distribution and similar metrics.
+Some exports of queries based on this data are available [here](https://data.octoprint.org/export/).
+Visualizations based on these exports are provided on [data.octoprint.org](https://data.octoprint.org).

 #### How can I disable tracking?